PsiUpsilonEI/Bylaws/README.md

 ### Section 1: Room and Board

-Room and board shall be budgeted by the Treasurer and approved by a Class B vote in the spring before the end of the fiscal year.
+Room and board shall be budgeted by the Treasurer and approved by a Class A vote in the spring before the end of the fiscal year.
 Room and Board shall be billed and paid on a semesterly basis, or the offending member may be removed from the house at the discretion of the Judicial Board.

 ### Section 2: Fiscal Year